Wabinabi/Argos/src/esp32/as7-gamma/Off-Board Software.md

 ## Outline

 The Off-Board software, otherwise known as the Base Station Software, refers to the project desktop software.
-It is a Windows 10 application and processes the data gathered by the drone platform for visualisation and export.
-Qt Creator can be used to further develop the software.
+It is a Windows 10 application that processes the data gathered by the drone platform for visualisation and export.
+Developed on Qt Creator, the application has to capacity to be further developed utilising this software.
 Environment and set-up instructions can be found on the [main page.](index.html)

 This document provides an overview of the primary features of the off-board software.